In This Article

-Last month, the overarching theme of all content I produced fell under the idea of "Perceptions of Pretty".
-The aim was to take a deep dive into the history, etymology, and current-day perceptions of the word pretty.
+In early 2018, the overarching theme of all content I produced fell under the idea of "Perceptions of Pretty".
+The aim was to take a deep dive into the history, etymology, and current-day perceptions of the word, "pretty."
 When brainstorming story ideas, it got me thinking about my own thoughts on the word, and what makes me feel good about myself, or, for lack of a better word, pretty.

 To provide a little context, I don't wear a lot of makeup by standard means.
 No-makeup-makeup is my daily go-to, albeit achieved with eight products (primer, foundation/cc cream, concealer, highlighter, brow gel, mascara, lip balm, and blush to be exact).
 But for this, I quit cold turkey.
 I actually put it off for the first two weeks of February because a calendar full of beauty and social events barefaced made me feel anxious (hence the missed deadline getting this in before the month's end, whoops).